Language Revitalization Planning Program

 The Language Revitalization Planning Program includes peer-to-peer sharing through virtual gatherings and one-on-one coaching support from FPCC as well as helpful resources and templates.

-Season Language Planning Cycle
+Seasonal Language Planning Cycle

 The program takes a step-by-step approach to language revitalization planning.
 It breaks down the planning process into four stages that are represented by the natural cycle of the seasons.
 For example, the “Spring” planning phase is where communities that have not yet done language planning typically start.
 It includes building a team, engaging with leadership and completing a comprehensive language assessment.
 The seasonal model is a metaphor for the different stages of planning; work associated with each seasonal stage can be done at any time of year.